basham/swit-workshop-writing/slides.md

 Notes:
 According to the book *Writing is Designing*: The average reading time for sighted readers is two to five words per second.
 Screen-reader users can comprehend text being read at an average of 35 syllables per second, which is significantly faster.
 Don't be afraid to sacrifice brevity for clarity, especially when extra context is needed or useful.

+## Precision

+Precision tends to be wordy.
+Progressively reveal content with disclosures or links to other pages.